danielsaidi/MockingKit/README.md

 ## Acknowledgements

-MockingKit is inspired by [Stubber][Stubber], and would not have been possible without it.
+MockingKit is based on [Stubber][Stubber], and would not have been possible without it.

-However, while Stubber uses global state, MockingKit moves this state to each mock.
-This means that recorded exeuctions are automatically reset when a mock is disposed.

-MockingKit also adds some extra functionality, like support for optional and void results and convenient inspection utilities.

 ## License